tehtbl/awesome-note-taking/README.md

 ## Proprietary

 * 📖 [Obsidian](https://obsidian.md/) - Free for personal use app, that works on top of a local folder of plain text Markdown files.
-* [Wridea](http://wridea.com) - web service to organize and improve ideas and notes by sharing with friends and necessary tools.
+* [Wridea](http://wridea.com) - Web service to organize and improve ideas and notes by sharing with friends and necessary tools.
 * [Google Keep](https://keep.google.com) - Google Keep is a note-taking service developed by Google.
 It is available on the web and as mobile app.
 * [OneNote](https://www.onenote.com) - Microsoft OneNote is a program for free-form information gathering and multi-user collaboration.
 * [Notebook](https://www.zoho.com/notebook) - Mobile/Web/Desktop app to take multiple forms of notes from Zoho.